neergaby95/klipper/docs/Config_Reference.md

 #   during stepper movement.
 This parameter must be provided.
 #hold_current:
 #   The amount of current (in amps RMS) to configure the driver to use
 #   when the stepper is not moving.
+Setting a hold_current is not
-The default is to use the same
+#   recommended (see TMC_Drivers.md for details).
+The default is to
-#   value as run_current.
+#   not reduce the current.
 #sense_resistor: 0.110
 #   The resistance (in ohms) of the motor sense resistor.
 The default
 #   is 0.110 ohms.